 Empresa de Pesquisa Energética (EPE) and Ministério de Minas e Energia (MME).

 Data for energy consumption by end use are available from the year 2005 onwards.

-Data for energy consumption, stocks and unit energy consumption for refrigerators and clothes dryers are not available.
+Data for energy consumption, stocks and unit energy consumption for refrigerators are not available.